sorat0mo/url-short/README.md

 1. GitHub Issues provide database-esque feature.
 No reliance on external databases.

 2. Minimal deployment difficulty.
 It's just 2 webpages.
 You can host it with GitHub Pages or similar services.

+3. Editing the original Issue edits the URL.
+Some short url services charges for this.
+Insane, right?

+## Thanks
+This modification is impossible without the help from GitHub user [river](https://github.com/nelsontky/gh-pages-url-shortener/pull/112) and [wmz1024](https://github.com/nelsontky/gh-pages-url-shortener/pull/89)

 ## Hosting
 I host mine on vercel, in order to serve secure headers.
 You can still host it on GitHub Pages.